nginx/agent/hugo/content/configuration-overview.md

 - [`ssl_certificate`](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_certificate)

+#### NGINX Agent Dynamic Config Path Option

+Use the `--dynamic-config-path` command-line option to set the location of the dynamic config file.
+This setting also requires you to move your dynamic config to the new path, or create a new dynamic config file at the specified location.

+Default location in Linux environments: `/var/lib/nginx-agent/agent-dynamic.conf`

+Default location in FreeBSD environments: `/var/db/nginx-agent/agent-dynamic.conf`

 ### NGINX Agent Environment Variables

 This section displays the configurable options for the NGINX Agent that can be set with environment variables.
 A list of the configurable environment variables can be seen below: